Ron Bronson

 Assistant Professor of Practice in Urban Technology

 Ron Bronson is an assistant professor of practice in urban technology at the University of Michigan’s Taubman College of Architecture and Urban Planning.
-He directs the Public Capacity Lab, a global research practice focused on the
+He specializes in the design, deployment, and scaling of digital services.
+His work spans governments and the organizations that deliver alongside them across jurisdictions and often across borders.

 Courses